wuxc/pywin32doc/md/PySRestriction.md

   -  *restrictionType* : int

-    An integer describing the contents of the second parameter.
+    An integer describing the contents of the second parameter\.

   -  *restriction* : object

-    An object in one of the formats describe below.
+    An object in one of the formats describe below\.

 #### Comments
-The parameters can be one of the following pairs of values.
+The parameters can be one of the following pairs of values\.